plexswap/Plexswap-Docs/products/crop-silos/waya-silo/waya-silo-faq.md

 TBD, more information will be provided soon.

-### Can I use both the Flexible Staking WAYA pool and the Fixed-Term Staking WAYA pool at the same time?
+### Can I use both the Flexible Staking WAYA Silo and the Fixed-Term Staking WAYA Silo at the same time?

 No. As mentioned above in the "What’s the difference" section, both options are part of the same, single pool.
 You currently can **never** have WAYA in both fixed-term and flexible staking.